ravinsk/ravins_katiyar.github.io/_pages/achievements.md

 Certifications
 ======

-* Deep Learning with Keras by Jerry Kurata
-* Understanding the basics of Machine Learning
-* Introduction to Machine Learning
+* Learning Silvaco for semiconductor simulation
-* Understanding the basics of Code
+* Live webinar of IEEE how to publish a high quality techinical journal paper

 Achievements
 ======

-* Topper of 2014-18 batch EEE Dept., BIT Durg
-* Runner in Caliber "de-en-quete", IIT (BHU) Varanasi
+* 59 rank in Indian Engineering Olympiad
-* SEWA Scholarship holder
+* University Scholarship holder
-* Titled as "Nrityashree" in India Theatre Olympiad, International Theatre Festival
-* Jamshedpur Theatre Award, AAAJ, Tatanagar